 LiveOps has evolved from a retention mechanic into one of the most powerful levers in mobile game user acquisition.
 By creating time-limited events, seasonal content drops, and progression-based challenges, LiveOps generates the urgency, creative freshness, and improved downstream metrics that directly fuel profitable UA scaling.

-Based on RocketShip HQ client data from 12 gaming campaigns tracked between Q3 2025 and Q1 2026, games with active LiveOps calendars sustained 20-40% lower CPIs on Meta and TikTok versus static creative rotations.
+In our experience working across gaming UA campaigns, games with active LiveOps calendars consistently sustain meaningfully lower CPIs on Meta and TikTok versus static creative rotations.

 The mechanism is simple: ad platforms reward ads that convert and retain, and LiveOps content drives both.